BD DAV Public School, Dharamsala

-The school celebrated DAV Foundation Day by organising a special vedic hawan.
-A colourful procession was taken out in which students and staff members took part.
-Students recited devotional songs and raised slogans to commemorate Swami Maharishi Dayanand, founder of Arya Samaj and his teachings.
-Officiating Teacher in charge Abhilasha extended best wishes and encouraged everyone to ensure that the vision of Swami Dayanand is intact and accomplished.
-The celebration concluded with chants of 'Shanti Path.'
+The school celebrated DAV Foundation Day by organising a special 'Vedic yajana'.
+A procession was taken out in the town in which students and staff members took part.
+Passing through markets, the students sang devotional songs and raised slogans to commemorate Swami Maharishi Dayanand, founder of Arya Samaj and his teachings.
+Officiating Teacher In-charge Abhilasha extended best wishes and encouraged everyone to ensure that the vision of Swami Dayanand was intact and accomplished.
+The celebration was concluded with chants of 'Shanti Path.’

 Tribune Shorts